CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 Biomaterials Business

-Toray Group is positioning its 100% bio-based PET material made from molasses-derived ethylene glycol and bio-para-xylene produced at its pilot plant, as one of its top environmentally conscious products.
+Toray Group produces a bio-based PET material using ethylene glycol made from waste molasses and terephthalic acid obtained from bio-para-xylene produced at its pilot plant.
+It is positioning this material as one of its top environmentally conscious products.
 Toray Group seeks to launch mass production of these materials for sportswear and automotive interior applications as early in the 2020s as possible.

 Toray Group is also developing a membrane-integrated bioprocess to enable bio-based raw materials to be manufactured with greater efficiency.
 This membrane-integrated bioprocess combines membrane separation technology and biotechnology to create new applications for water treatment membranes in processes such as saccharification, fermentation, and purification.
 The technology significantly improves the manufacturing of raw sugar from non-edible biomass and increases fermentation efficiency, thereby contributing to realizing biomaterials made from biomass-based raw materials.
 Toray Group is currently operating a technology demonstration project for a saccharification process that produces sugars from nonedible biomass.
 Toray Group will work to commercialize the technology, in order to build a supply chain that produces materials and chemicals from non-edible biomass.